 How to Validate Your Code?

-1. HTML Validator:
+1. Using HTML Validator:

 The W3C markup validation tool checks the usability of any web document’s markup language.
-It validates the coding in XHTML, HTML, MathML, SML, and other similar formats to ensure that it adheres to the coding standard.
+It validates the coding in XHTML, HTML, MathML, SMIL, and other similar formats to ensure that it adheres to the coding standard.
 If there is a problem with such a language, the W3C tool will notify you right away.

-2. CSS Validator:
+2. Using CSS Validator:

 As the name suggests, the W3C CSS validator checks the validity of CSS web documents.
 It verifies such files in XHTML, HTML, and other languages.
 Several browser extensions will assist you in testing the various pages that you view against the W3C validators.